mmccool/up-core-plus-antenna-base/README.md

 # UP Core Plus Antenna Base
 Base for Aaeon UP Core Plus to mount WiFi antennas.
 3D Printable.
 Can work with either stick-on flat internal antennas or external RP-SMA antennas.
-Note that you need antennas and\or RP-SMA adapters with the smaller MHF4 connectors.
-Also provides space to mount RTC battery and protects bottom of the board.
+Also provides space to mount RTC battery and protects the bottom of the board.
 To mount, at least four but preferrably six M2.5 x 8 bolts, assuming the 9mm spacers that come with the board are used.

+## Cautions:
+* The spacers fit snugly inside the case, so you can omit the bolts if you want; the case can be held on by friction.
+* You need internal antennas and\or RP-SMA pigtails with the smaller MHF4 connectors, not (the more common) U.FL connectors.
-Note that M2.6 bolts will NOT work; they will sort of go partway in, then jam.
+* M2.6 bolts will not work; they will sort of go partway in, then jam.
+Guess how I found this out...
+* My STLs may have a built-in scale of 94.5% in x and y to correct for my own printer's calibration.
+This can be easily adjusted in the OpenSCAD file.
+If necessary, rescale for your printer when slicing or re-export the STL from OpenSCAD with a calibration factor suitable for your printer.

 ![Perspective Rendering of Base with PCB and Heatsink, Front](pers.png)